 Faith has always been the foundation of Tamela’s life.
 “It was all about faith and all about God in my mom’s house,” She recalls of growing up in Fort Worth, Texas as the youngest of 14 kids.
 “We couldn’t listen to like R&B or blues.
 My mom would say, ‘You can’t listen to those blues in my house.’
 She was really strict, but we listened to a lot of gospel music---The Clark Sisters, Andrae’ Crouch, Walter Hawkins, The Williams Brothers and Inez Andrews.”

-Tamela knew at an early age that she was called to music.
+Tamela knew at an early age that she was called to music ministry.
 “When I was eight-years-old, I was going to youth choir rehearsals with my older siblings, and I would start learning the songs that they were singing.
 I noticed myself scooting up closer and closer to the choir stand, singing with the choir.
 I jumped in there and started singing soprano right off.”

 By the time she was 12, she was in the singing choir at the Holy Tabernacle church.
-Shortly after high school, she met two young men that would change her life forever.
-David Mann became her husband and pal Kirk Franklin, who helped launch Tamela’s singing career when he recruited her to be part of his groundbreaking group, The Family.
+Shortly after high school, she met three young men that would change her life forever.
+David Mann became her husband Darrell Blair who is now her pastor, and their pal Kirk Franklin, who helped launch Tamela’s singing career when he recruited her to be part of his groundbreaking group, The Family.
 Tamela sang on five of Franklin’s albums and has fond memories of those days.
-“I look at all of us.
-We’re going on and doing our own things.
-Working with Kirk again after all these years has been so special.”
+“I look at all of us and just how God has blessed us in different areas,” she says.
+“We’re going on and doing our own things.
+We’re all still serving the Lord which is really a blessing.”

-After her stint with The Family, doors continued to open for Mann in the arts.
+After her stint with The Family, God continued to open doors for Mann to serve him in the arts.
 She landed a role in the play “He Say. . .She Say. . .But What Does God Say?”
 Her stage skills were noticed by actor/writer/producer Tyler Perry who chose her to appear in his play, “I Can Do Bad All By Myself.”
 From there her acting career escalated as she developed the role of Cora Simmons in Perry’s plays and such films as “Diary of a Mad Black Woman,” “Madea Goes to Jail” and 2011’s “Madea’s Big Happy Family.”
 The Madea films have become one of Hollywood’s most successful film franchises and Mann’s portrayal of ‘Cora Simmons’ has become a cornerstone of the series.

-Tamela Mann has been blessed with a busy life filled with faith, family and a rewarding career.
-She and David have been happily married for 27 years and have four children and eight grandchildren.
+incorporate tips into “Hanging with the Manns,” a new cooking show the couple is co-hosting.
 They revel in the opportunity to work together on different projects.
 “We started out as best friends and we tell each other everything,” she says of what keeps her marriage strong.
 “Everything that we have accomplished has been together and it’s just really a blessing.”